Ayaan-Labba/DA6401-Assignment-2/README.md

 - matplotlib
 - PIL (Python Imaging Library)
 - Weights & Biases (wandb)
-\n

 ## Setup Instructions
-Install required packages:\n
+Install required packages:
 `pip install torch torchvision numpy scikit-learn matplotlib pillow wandb`

-\n
-If you have an nvidia gpu supporting CUDA with the required drivers and CUDA toolkit, install pytorch packages with:\n `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126`
+If you have an nvidia gpu supporting CUDA with the required drivers and CUDA toolkit, install pytorch packages with:
-\n
+`pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126`

 **Note:**The above is compatible with CUDA version 12.6, so ensure that this is the version installed in your system.

-\n
-Download the iNaturalist dataset and organize it into the following structure:\n
+Download the iNaturalist dataset and organize it into the following structure:
 ```
 nature_12K/
 └── inaturalist_12K/